Why Tromsø?

 This is a journey for those who wish to feel the might of the Arctic - from the celestial lights to the call of the whales.

-We'll hop on boats, glide on sleighs, warm ourselves by the fire in a Sami camp, and wait for the sky to burst into colours.
+We will ride boats, drive sledges, warm ourselves by the fire at the Sami camp, and wait for the sky to burst into colours.

 Upcoming Journeys